Cosmic-ray electrons and the magnetic field of the North Polar Spur: Model and result

-There are two possible origins for gamma rays: ICS of interstellar radiation field (ISRF) by CRe, or hadronic origin ($pp$ collisions).
-If it is hadronic origin, the gamma-ray luminosity per unit volume is $j_{\gamma} \sim f \sigma_{pp}e_{\rm crp} n_{\rm gas} c$, where $f\sim 0.17$ is the fraction of CRp's kinetic energy transferred into $\pi^0$ which instantaneously decays into gamma rays, $\sigma_{pp}\sim 30$ mb is the cross section of inelastic collision \citep{aharonian2004}, $e_{\rm crp}$ is the energy density of CRp.
-X-ray observations suggest that the density and temperature of the hot gas in NPS are $n_{\rm gas} \sim (3-4)\times 10^{-3}~\cmc$ and 0.3 keV, respectively \citep{kataoka2013, kataoka2015}.
-If taking the thermal energy density of the ions as the upper limit of $e_{\rm crp}$, we would have the gamma-ray intensity of $J_{\gamma}=(4\pi)^{-1} j_{\gamma} D_s < 1\times 10^3$ eV cm$^{-2}$ s$^{-1}$ sr$^{-1}$, of which the upper limit is about half of the observed value \citep{johann2021}.
-Thus, hadronic origin requires relatively extreme conditions of which the energy density of CRp could exceed that of thermal ions, and we believe that gamma rays of the NPS are more likely from ICS.
+There are two possible origins for gamma rays: ICS of the interstellar radiation field (ISRF) by CRes, or a hadronic origin ($pp$ collisions).
+If it is the hadronic origin, the gamma-ray luminosity per unit volume is $j_{\gamma} \sim f \sigma_{pp}e_{\rm crp} n_{\rm gas} c$, where $f\sim 0.17$ is the fraction of cosmic-ray protons (CRps) kinetic energy transferred into $\pi^0$ , which instantaneously decays into gamma rays, $\sigma_{pp}\sim 30$ mb is the cross section of inelastic collision \citep{aharonian2004}, and $e_{\rm crp}$ is the energy density of CRp.
+X-ray observations suggest that the density and temperature of the hot gas in the NPS are $n_{\rm gas} \sim (3-4)\times 10^{-3}~\cmc$ and 0.3 keV, respectively \citep{kataoka2013, kataoka2015}.
+If we had taken the thermal energy density of the ions as the upper limit of $e_{\rm crp}$, we would have a gamma-ray intensity of $J_{\gamma}=(4\pi)^{-1} j_{\gamma} D_s < 1\times 10^3$ eV cm$^{-2}$ s$^{-1}$ sr$^{-1}$, the upper limit of which is about half of the observed value \citep{johann2021}.
+Thus, a hadronic origin requires relatively extreme conditions in which the energy density of CRp could exceed that of thermal ions, and the gamma rays of the NPS more likely come from ICS.

-In ICS, the rate of gamma-ray production per unit volume per unit energy is given by:
+In ICS, the rate of gamma-ray production per unit volume per unit energy is given by